 Ceramics Repair in China

-Ching dynasty ceramics are intricate, colorful and ornate.
-The emperors of Ching dynasty (16th to 19th century) were advocates of fine ceramics and had ordered extensive archival on repair methods and artifacts.
+Qing dynasty ceramics are intricate, colorful and ornate.
+The emperors of Qing dynasty (16th to 19th century) were advocates of fine ceramics and had ordered extensive archival on repair methods and artifacts.
 The idea was also to preserve old artifacts that can no longer be produced in their own era.
-At the time, a range of repair methods and material were experimented and used by the court artisans including egg-white mixed with rice, copper bracing, tar, lacquer, wax, metal nails.
-Artisans with explicit skills also creatively repurpose a teapot as a vase by adding customized metal parts.
+At the time, a range of repair methods and material were experimented and used by the court artisans including egg-white mixed with rice, copper bracing, tar, lacquer, wax, ginger juice, rice starch water, metal nails...etc.
+Artisans with explicit skills also creatively re-purpose a broken teapot as a vase by adding customized metal parts.

-Mending with gold existed in China, mainly as gold-smithing but for unknown reason it was never documented extensively as compare to other methods done by the court during the time.
+Mending with gold existed in China, mainly as gold-smithing (making crowns and braces) but it was never documented extensively as compare to other methods done by the court during the time.

-The development of a range of repair methods from Ming (1368-1644) to Ching (1644-1912) dynasty shows the change in preference, appreciation and taste.
-The two main approaches were to highlight the imperfection with decorative metal braces, or to completely disguise any sign of repair.
-Either approach is not any less in terms of artisan's skills.
-Decisions are driven by both function as well as taste and appreciation of the time.
+The development of a range of repair methods from Ming (1368-1644) to Ching (1644-1912) Dynasty shows the change in preference, appreciation and taste.
+The two different approaches developed were: to highlight the imperfection with decorative metal braces, or to completely disguise any sign of repair.
+Neither one is any less appreciated in terms of artisan's skills.
+Decisions were driven by both function as well as personal preference and aesthetic appreciation of the time.

 Bibliography: "Cultural History of Ceramics Repairing" 陶瓷修補術的文化史 by Professor Ming-liang Hsieh